Nearly 108,000 Americans died of drug overdoses in 2022, breaking record, CDC says

 Earlier provisional data estimated more than 109,000 overdose deaths in 2022, but provisional data includes all overdose deaths, while the final numbers are limited to U.S. residents.

-The female overdose death rate declined for the first time in five years, according to the report.
-The male overdose death rate continued to inch up, the report said, accounting for about 70% of U.S. overdose deaths.
+The CDC has not yet reported overdose numbers for 2023, although provisional data through the first 10 months of the year suggest overdose deaths continued to be stable last year.

-- Fentanyl is finding its way into the hands of middle schoolers.
-Experts say Narcan in classrooms can help prevent deaths.
+In an effort to prevent drug overdoses and deaths in young people, the American Medical Association has called for school staff to "put naloxone in schools so it can save lives."
+The association also issued a statement in conjunction with other organizations encouraging states, schools and local communities to allow students to carry naloxone in schools of all grade levels.

-The CDC has not yet reported overdose numbers for last year, although provisional data through the first 10 months of the year suggest overdose deaths continued to be stable in 2023.
+State and federal legislators have introduced legislation to require schools carry naloxone, and the Biden administration encouraged schools at the end of last year to keep the medication on-hand and teach staff how to use it.